thomasmny/block-entity-render-distance/README.md

 # `BlockEntity` Render Distance

+By default, most block entities (e.g. banners) can only be seen from 64 blocks away.
+This mod allows you to freely control the render distance.

 ## Configuration
 To change the amount by which the default render distance is modified:
 1. Stop your current Minecraft session